Tore422/INF273_MetaHeuristicProject/README.md

 <h2>Input</h2>

+Make sure the input file is encoded using plain "UTF-8" ("UTF-8 with BOM" will not work).

 Input is in the form of a .txt file, containing:
 * The number of total nodes
 * The number of vehicles